stephen-quiton/stephen-quiton.github.io/pages/FW2-Required-Files.md

 ```

-As the title suggests, this file is the .run file template that will be used everytime you launch a firework.
+As the title suggests, this file is the .run file template that will be used every time you launch a firework.
 The export lines are specifically for QChem, and may be different depending on what code you're using.
 Take notice of all the `$${job}` parameters we can modify.
 This is what our next file `my_qadapter.yaml` is for:

 ```yaml
 _fw_name: CommonAdapter